Legal Status of Online Poker in the United States

 Written by Jake Vaughn

-For its far-reaching impact events April 1, 2011 is famous as Black Friday among the online poker playing community.
-Before the events of this day online poker was a major growing industry within US and was accounting for its largest revenue share worldwide of about 27%.
-The US Department of Justice temporarily shut down online poker sites of three of the major players in the country, namely PokerStars, Full Tilt Poker and Absolute Poker.
-These three together had a 95% market share in the U.S. online poker industry.
+For its far-reaching impact events, April 1, 2011, is famous as Black Friday among the online poker playing community.
+Before the events of this day, online poker was a major growing industry within U.S. and was accounting for its largest revenue share worldwide of about 27%.
+The U.S. Department of Justice temporarily shut down online poker sites of three of the major players in the country, namely PokerStars, Full Tilt Poker, and Absolute Poker.
+These three together had a 95% market share in the U.S. online gambling industry.
 Their websites were seized and displayed the FBI takedown notices.
-In addition to this 76 accounts linked with these companies and holding player funds in 14 different countries were frozen.
+In addition to this, 76 accounts linked with these companies and holding player funds in 14 different countries were frozen.
 The prosecutors claimed that the defendants had violated the Unlawful Internet Gambling Enforcement Act (UIGEA) and were involved in money laundering and bank fraud while processing transfers between the customers and themselves.
-The civil complaint asserted that the players entrusted their gambling money to these companies to be kept in secure accounts however it was indeed being transferred and used by the owners and management for personal purposes.
-The companies were also charged for bribing the banks and conducting bank fraud by using miscoded transactions to bypass the law.
+The civil complaint asserted that the players entrusted their gambling money to these companies to be kept in secure accounts; however, it was indeed being transferred and used by the owners and management for personal purposes.
+The companies were also bribing the banks and conducting bank fraud by using miscoded transactions to bypass the law.

-The Federal Wire Act of 1961 forms the basis of the issue of granting a legal status to online gambling and wager transactions in the United States, although the law itself was introduced in an attempt to give the Department of Justice more power in being able to stop trafficking and organized crime, over time it has been used in cases unrelated to the initial objective.
+The Federal Wire Act of 1961 forms the basis of the issue of granting legal status to online gambling and wager transactions in the United States.
+The law itself was an attempt to give the Department of Justice more power in being able to stop trafficking and organized crime.
+Though over time, it’s been used in cases unrelated to the initial objective.